What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 • Unique features: The appraiser might consider historical significance, architectural style, or specific upgrades adding value.

-• Potential for renovations: Considering the cost and potential increase in value from future renovations.
+• Potential for renovations: Considering the cost and potential increase in value from future renovations through replacement cost analysis.

-• Local market trends: Analyzing recent market shifts, economic conditions, and projected future trends in the area.
+• Local market trends: Analyzing recent market shifts, economic conditions, and projected future trends in the area using data from Zillow Research and other market sources.

 Valuation Approach